 Update Selected Packages.
 You can specify to be alerted of new updates via email if you need.
 This feature can be found by scrolling to the bottom of the list.
 You will be able to set an interval to check for updates, as well as provide an email and specify any action to be taken.

 Update Selected Packages you will be taken to the screen below to confirm and install the updates.
 Click on

 Install Now when you are ready to begin the update.

 You will see the output similar to what is shown below.
 The update process is done when you see

 install complete at the bottom of the output window.

 Your updates will be complete at this point and any future updates can be applied in this manner as well.

-NOTE: An alternative method to update your AKM can be completed via the AKM shell.
+NOTE: An alternative method to update your AKM can be completed via the AKM shell, but it is important that you initialize your AKM prior to attempting an uptade.
 This method requires accss to the AKM shell using SSH, Putty, your VM console, or a dummy console.
 Once connected, you can issue the command

 sudo apt-get updateto list the available packages for update.
 When you are ready to apply the update, you will issue the command

 sudo apt-get upgrade.
-The process may take a few moments to finish.
+The process may take several minutes to finish.